IGD is one of the main players in Italy’s retail real estate sector: it develops and manages shopping centers throughout Italy.

 3 No operators controls more than 10% of the market

 Here at IGD we are also convinced that the growing penetration of e-commerce should not be seen only as a threat to traditional retail, but as an opportunity: online and traditional shopping can co-exist if integrated.
 This is why our strategy for the next few years will be focused on, among other things, omnichannel concepts, namely connecting and integrating the offline and online buying experience as much as possible.
+The e-commerce plays an undoubtedly important part, but the physical shop serves a key role in terms of customer experience: the experience offered by physical shopping continues to be unique.

 Furthermore, in this challenging and continuously changing environment, we believe the role of the shopping center is evolving, no longer just a place for shopping, but a meeting place and for this reason finding ways to engage and personalize the relationship with our visitors will be of fundamental importance.
 Our shopping centers will be increasingly more experience and social oriented.Read more about our strategy